-To meet this requirements, you must submit a Disability Determination Package (DDP).
+To meet these requirements, you must submit a Disability Determination Package (DDP).

-You may be able to qualify for ODSP income support without completing DDP if you are already a recipient of the Canada Pension Plan Disability benefit or you are over 65 years of age and do not qualify for OAS pension.
+You may qualify for ODSP income support without completing DDP if you are already a recipient of the Canada Pension Plan Disability benefit or you are over 65 years of age and do not qualify for an OAS pension.

 A decision on this initial step is sent to you within 15 business days.

 If you are deemed financially eligible for income support, your care worker will give you a Disability Determination Package.
 Your healthcare provider is required to complete the “Health Status Report” (HSR) and “Activities of Daily Living” (ADLI) sections of the DDP.

 The following professionals can complete both the HSR and ADLI forms: